The inline Keyword in C and C++. Inlining and Linking

 Conclusion

-• In C++, inline allows us to define a function exactly once in each translation unit instead of defining exactly once in entire program.
+allows us to define a function exactly once in each translation unit instead of defining exactly once in entire program. - In C99, define with

-• There is no need a symbol if a function is actually inlined.
+will always, emit a symbol definition.
+Which is opposite to GNU89. - There is no need a symbol if a function is actually inlined.